amadeus4dev/developer-guides/docs/examples/prototypes.md

 * [Safe Place](https://developers.amadeus.com/self-service/category/covid-19-and-travel-safety/api-doc/safe-place){:target="\_blank"}: shows safety information for the area each hotel is located
 * [Tours and Activities](https://developers.amadeus.com/self-service/category/destination-content/api-doc/tours-and-activities){:target="\_blank"}: shows bookable tours and activities around the hotel
 * [HERE Maps](https://developer.here.com/){:target="\_blank"}: displays a map with markers and text bubbles

+You can play directly with the [demo](https://hotel-safety-pois.azurewebsites.net/) of the prototype as well.

 ![amadeus-hotel-area-safety-pois-django](../images/examples/prototypes/amadeus-hotel-area-safety-pois-django.png)